 \paragraph{Offline RL Benchmarks} For many real-world applications such as education, healthcare, autonomous driving, or robotic manipulation, learning from offline datasets is essential due to safety concerns and time constraints~\citep{dasari2019robonet,cabi2019scaling,li2010contextual,strehl2010learning,thomas2017predictive,henderson2008hybrid,pietquin2011sample,jaques2019way}.
 Recently, there has been a growing interest in developing better offline RL methods~\citep{levine2020offline, prudencio2023survey, kostrikov2021iql,fujimoto2018bcq,fujimoto2019discretebcq,agarwal2020optimistic,nair2020awac,fujimoto2021minimalist,liu2020provably, zanette2021provable,lambert2022challenges,rashidinejad2021bridging,yarats2022don,brandfonbrener2022does,wu2019behavior,zhang2021brac+,cheng2022adversarially} which aim to learn offline from fixed datasets without online interactions with the environment.
 With it, a number of offline RL datasets have been created~\citep{fu2020d4rl,qin2022neorl,gulcehre2020rl,benchmarking_mcc,zhou2022real,ramos2021rlds,kurin2017atari}.
 However, all these datasets contain trajectories collected from a single environment instance.
 In contrast, our collected datasets aim to evaluate an agent\textquotesingle{}s ability to generalize to environment instances after being trained purely offline on a dataset of trajectories from similar yet distinct environment instances.
+V-D4RL~\citep{lu2023challenges} also proposes a benchmark suite for assessing the robustness of offline RL methods but in the continuous control domain.
 A number of large-scale datasets of human replays have also been released for StarCraft~\citep{vinyals2017starcraft}, Dota~\citep{berner2019dota}, MineRL~\citep{guss2019minerl}, and MineDojo~\citep{fan2022minedojo}.
 However, training models on these datasets requires massive computational resources, which makes them unfeasible for academic or independent researchers.
 More similar to ours,~\citep{hambro2022dungeons} introduces a large-scale offline RL dataset of trajectories from the popular game of NetHack~\citep{kuettler2020nethack} consisting of 3 billion state-action-score transitions from 100,000 bot trajectories. \ishita{In NetHack, each instance of the game is procedurally generated, meaning that the agent needs to generalize in order to perform well both during training and at test time.
-Here too, BC outperforms offline RL, which is in line with our resutls.} However, this dataset requires significant resources to train highly performant agents, only considers generalization across different transition functions and not across different reward functions, and does not allow for a clear split between train and test scenarios.
+Here too, BC outperforms offline RL, which is in line with our results.} However, this dataset requires significant resources to train highly performant agents, only considers generalization across different transition functions and not across different reward functions, and does not allow for a clear split between train and test scenarios.
 In contrast, one can train competitive agents on our datasets in just a few hours, making it a more accessible benchmark for generalization in offline RL that should enable fast iteration on research ideas.